Research Interests

 One of the most ambitious implementations of progressive education in history emerged in the early 1970s.
 Built on the ideas of John Dewey, John Holt, Herb Kohl, Lillian Weber, Jonathan Kozol, Ivan Illich, Charles Silberman and influenced by the British Infant schools, unschooling, Summerhill, the America civil rights and women’s rights movement, Open Education was implemented in public schools across the USA, UK, Canada and Australia.
 Open Education, also known as Open Classroom and Open Plan is widely dismissed as a colossal failure the likes of which should never to be attempted again.
 This research seeks to learn from open education, while revisiting its literature, identifying its lessons for contemporary school reform, and seeking a more nuanced view of its earlier implementation, informed by a clear distinction between politics, pedagogy, learning theory, and space design.

 Even the boldest most progressive approaches to early childhood education, such as the Reggio Emilia approach, display a conservatism about pre-k-3 making, tinkering, and engineering focused on tactile materials.
 My research interests seek to explore the power of computing – programming, design, and computational learning – as a means of knowledge construction by young children.
 Computing can supercharge the breadth, depth, and range of what children can learn and do while adding “colors to the crayon box,” in a fashion wholly consistent with the best traditions of progressive education.
 Early educational computing research of the 1970s and 80s informs a research agenda that has been largely abandoned due to mediocre software, a lack of vision, and “screen time” hysteria.
+Loris Malaguzzi, father of the Reggio Emilia Approach, gave us the Hundred Languages of Children.
+It is time to add the language of computation to that lists since computation is essential for navigating increasingly complex and technologically sophisticated world.
 New tools, activities, and learning materials will emerge from this work.
-Read more about this project.
+Read more about this work.

 The Future of Teacher Education